a2ankitrai/2KX7/Java/servlets.md

 servlet filters are pluggable and configured in deployment descriptor (web.xml) file.
 Servlets and filters both are unaware of each other and we can add or remove a servlet filter just by editing web.xml.

+create a Servlet Filter by implementing javax.servlet.Filter interface.